Eddie Lacy sure remembers.

 Tim Tebow made headlines when he reunited with new Jacksonville Jaguars coach Urban Meyer as a tight end.
 A Twitter user asked Lacy if he would consider making a similar NFL comeback.
 He didn't completely rule out the possibility.

 Eddie Lacy seems to be enjoying his time away from the gridiron.
-He last worked out with the Baltimore Ravens in April 2020, and he could still return to the NFL at some point if a team needs a running back.
+The football player last worked out with the Baltimore Ravens in April 2020, and he could still return to the NFL at some point if a team needs a running back.

 Even if he doesn't, he'll always be an Alabama Crimson Tide legend.